jkeohan/scatterplot-workshop/module-5-adding-a-legend.md

 }
 ```

-Now inside of the **getData** function let's add the function to the if\else statement.
+Now inside of the **getData** function let's add the function to the if/else statement.

 ```
 if (storage) {